 Baby cell phone toy: We keep this attached to the stroller so E has something to entertain her if we’re out running and errand and she gets bored.
 It’s such a cute toy, everyone should have one!

-Castle play tent (Only $17!): This was a gift from my mom to Eleanor, but I had to include it because it’s SO popular in our house.
+Castle play tent (Only $17!): This was a gift from my mom to E, but I had to include it because it’s SO popular in our house.
 Even Sprout loves it!
 You can see it behind me in this photo:

 Kitchen cabinet baby-proofers: I don’t actually know what these are called, so that’s the name I’m giving them!
 A couple of months ago, E figured out that she could crawl over and open the lower cabinets, which opened her world to a plethora of exciting things like pans, Sprout’s treats, and the recycling container.
 I had a box of these things that you have to screw in and left it on the kitchen counter for – no joke – 2 weeks before I went on ye olde Amazon and found these things with sticky backs.
 Rather than taking the 20-30 mins to drill holes and screw in each cabinet baby-proofer, it took me maybe 20 minutes to do the entire kitchen.

-Baby gates: In one of my not-favorite moments as a mom, Eleanor somehow twisted her hand around just perfectly enough to get her finger caught in the baby gate we had (one of those tension-gates that everyone grew up with).
+Baby gates: In one of my not-favorite moments as a mom, Elle somehow twisted her hand around just perfectly enough to get her finger caught in the baby gate we had (one of those tension-gates that everyone grew up with).
 It looked like such an awful cut that I got rid of those gates right away and switched over to the ones with a swinging door.
 I also invested in some of the “wall savers” because years ago we had one of these gates for Sprout, and the wall part ruined our paint.